Return to the search form Return to your search results

 Pay close attention to the entry and exit requirements, local laws and customs, health conditions, and other details to help decide whether traveling to any given country is right for you.
 Non-US citizen travelers may also wish to seek guidance from the embassy of their country of citizenship.
 The UI International Travel Policy for Students addresses restrictions on student travel to high-risk locations and engagement in high-risk activities abroad.

-All meals will be at the Centro Cruz Azul and are included in the cost of the program.
+All meals will be planned by Rotary and are included in the cost of the program.

 If you do not have a passport, it is important that you apply for one as soon as possible to ensure you receive it before the program begins.
 US citizens can find more information about how to apply for a passport on the US Department of State’s website.